jwalton/node-promise-breaker/README.md

 like the original function.
 If a callback is provided, then the generated function will return `null`, and will pass any results that would have been returned via the Promise via the callback instead.

+Note that `pb.break()` uses `fn.length` to determine how many arguments the function expects normally, so `pb.break()` will not work with functions that do not explicitly define their arugments in their function declaration.

 ### pb.applyFn(fn, argumentCount, thisArg, args[, cb])